CSaratakij/MainBlog/content/projects/Doppelganger.md

 They need to nail this stuff, because in Celeste there are a ton of platform session that require a percise jump from the player.

-This is not possible if you based this around a physics engine.
+This is not possible if you based it around a physics engine.

 Lucky for me, this game is not really having a lot of the platform session and it didn't require a percise jump.